-Note: This model policy is a first attempt to provide information and a framework to assist organisations to develop policies and procedures specific to their setting.
+This model policy is intentionally informative and presents a framework to assist organisations to develop policies and procedures specific to their setting.
 It is regularly updated in response to feedback and legislative changes.

 2. Purpose

 The Buckle Cover Model Policy aims to: